browserengineering/book/book/embeds.md

 bounds.
 (Before iframes, we didn't need to do that, because the SDL window system already did it for us.)

+Also, notice how frame-based `click` already works correctly, because we don't recurse into iframes unless the click intersects the `iframe` element's bounds.

 Fixing it requires some rejiggering of the accessibility hit testing code to track scroll and iframe bounds, and apply them when recursing into child frames.
 We'll make a new `AccessibilityTree` class and create one for each